-Password management and policy
+Password management and policy in IAM systems

 Privileged users, privilege creep and tools that can manage them

-Experts delve into current IAM issues
+Watch as experts delve into current IAM issues